aakritsubedi/RESTful-api/Constraints/README.md

 - This architectural style is suggested as it leads to decoupling between the client.
 - The client side and the server side can change without impacting the other site as long as the uniform interface is maintained.
 - Another advantage is separation of concern.
 A different set of concerns that they can manage independently, the client and the server can evolve over a period of time in an independent fashion.

+___

+## Uniform Interface

+*"Client and Server share a common Technical Interface"*
+  - interface  defines the contract between the client and the server
+  - technical implies that there is no business context for this contract.

+There are 4 guiding principles used for defining the contract between the client and the server and they are:

+  - **Individual resources are identified in the Request (URI/URL)**
+  - **Representation of the resources**
+  may be used by the client to manipulate the resource state.
+  - **Self descriptive messages - metadata**
+  the messages are self descriptive.
+There is metadata contained in the request and responses that can be used by the client and the server.
+  - **Hypermedia**
+  server can only send back responses but hypermedia links that can be used by the client for further discovery of resources.

+> Uniform Interface = Contract between client and server

+___